ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 |NA	|TSP ID Generation Failed|	NA|

 #### 4.2.4 PRID Generator
-MOSIP system can generate PRID as per a defined PRID generation logic

 Upon receiving a request to generate PRID with input parameters the system generates PRID as per default PRID generation logic